jpetitto/jpetitto.github.io/_posts/2015-07-20-typedef-annotations.md

 setTextStyle(BOLD|ITALIC);
 {% endhighlight %}

 Now multiple constant values can be used simultaneously.
 When a value of combined constants is passed, the pattern is type-checked by the `@IntDef` annotation.
 An alternative is to use the [EnumSet](https://docs.oracle.com/javase/8/docs/api/java/util/EnumSet.html) class from the Java APIs.
-The issue again is the memory consumption when compared to the more lightweight `int` constants.
+The issue again is the memory consumption when compared to the more lightweight integer constants.

 The other typedef annotation that the support library provides is `@StringDef`.
-While having `int` constants is sufficient in most cases, treating constant values as `Strings` can be useful.
+While having integer constants is sufficient in most cases, treating constant values as strings can be useful.
 We recently made use of this in [CafeJava](https://github.com/IBM-MIL/CafeJava), which provides [RxJava](https://github.com/ReactiveX/RxJava) extensions to the [MobileFirst Platform](http://www-03.ibm.com/software/products/en/mobilefirstplatform) API.
 The API allows the programmer to specify an HTTP method for a `WLResourceRequest`.
 It expects a `String` and within that class is a set of `String` constants representing the different HTTP methods.
 CafeJava takes advantage of the `@StringDef` annotation to ensure a valid constant value is passed in:

 {% highlight java %}
 @StringDef({GET, POST, PUT, DELETE})